Skip to content

 Verify canonical queries, matched aliases, snapshots, and search hits from the UI.

-A side-car for terminology-aware search, not a replacement for your search stack.
+A control plane for terminology-aware search, not a replacement for your search stack.

 Runtime search context